sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/models.markdown

 A `Product` is anything that can be purchased or rendered as a service to a customer.

+A `Product` can only be deleted once all related `Product Consumption` or `Product Purchase` records are deleted.

 ### ProductConsumption

 A `Product Consumption` is a record of an `Account` consuming a `Product`.
 It